 Procedure

-Our participants began by clicking on the virtual study link, available in the online study sign-up website.
-This study link forwarded to an online Qualtrics survey.
-Participants were brought to a cover page that included a brief (but deceptive) description of the research they believed that they would be involved in.
-After indicating consent, we assessed baseline measures of support for our four main measurement items.
+We assessed baseline measures of support for our four main measurement items.
 Three of our four measurement items, that of support towards Universal Health Care (UHC), support for the death penalty, and belief in anthropogenic climate change, were taken from historical American public survey results (Economist – YouGov poll, 2017; Pew Research Polling, 2020).
 Our fourth item, on American support for the institution of slavery, was chosen as a calibration item.
 Additionally, we measured individual differences in deontological and utilitarian moral orientation.

 Participants were then randomly assigned to one of two conditions representing different exposure to social consensus.
 Our two conditions were a ‘High’ consensus condition (n=21) and a ‘Low’ consensus condition (n=21).
 For both experimental conditions, subjects were asked to estimate what they believe to be the percentage of ordinary Americans in 2018 that agreed with various social and scientific issues, which in this case, were the four measurement items that we had measured their baseline support for previously.
 After providing their estimate, we provided deceptive information regarding what the ‘actual results’ of what Americans believed in 2018.
 This ‘deception’ was our primary method of manipulating perception of social consensus.